Macedonia's bid to join EU, NATO in limbo after vote, early poll possible

 Some 91 percent of voters backed the name change, demanded by neighboring Greece as a precondition for it lifting its veto on Macedonia joining the EU and NATO.
 But turnout was just 36.9 percent, final figures showed, far below the required threshold.

 The EU, echoing the pro-Western Zaev, hailed the referendum result as a ringing endorsement of Macedonia’s plans to join the bloc and NATO.

+“It is now in the hands of politicians in Skopje to decide on the way forward,” NATO head Jens Stoltenberg and top EU official Donald Tusk said in a joint statement.
+“We encourage them to seize this historic opportunity.”

-But Russia, which opposes NATO eastern expansion, said tersely it expected the law in Macedonia to be respected.
+Russia, which opposes NATO eastern expansion, said it expected the law in Macedonia to be respected.

 Zaev lacks the two thirds majority in parliament to push through the name change, and the main nationalist opposition VMRO-DPMNE has vowed to block the legislation.
 Many of its supporters did not vote in order to invalidate the result.